arilia/reaper-scripts/Chords/README.md

 3. The `arilia_Reachords Export.lua` action in REAPER should be running.
    You can do it manually from the action list or click on the dedicated button in the web interface
 4. You can open multiple projects/songs at the same time and the web page automatically shows the project you are working on
+5. You can set an offset in the Chords track to take into account network latency